Code of Practice

 All vacancies must be open to both male and female students, unless the vacancy is exempt under the Sex Discrimination Act.

-Adverts that are seen to use discriminatory language will not be advertised.
-For example, adverts that specify a minimum or maximum length of experience will not be advertised without notice.
-As this has the potential for indirect age discrimination claims, we do not advertise for employers who ask for minimum or maximum lengths of experience on any of their adverts.
+Employers that are seen to use discriminatory language on any of their recruitment will not be advertised, promoted or engaged with.
+For example, adverts that specify that a minimum or maximum length of experience is essential or preferred will not be advertised without notice.
+As this has the potential for indirect age discrimination claims, we do not advertise, promote or engage with any employers who ask for minimum or maximum lengths of experience on any of their adverts.
+This means that even if the advert submitted to us does not specify a minimum or maximum length of experience - if any adverts the employer has elsewhere (on their own website, other recruitment sites etc) has wording that falls under direct or potentially indirect discrimination of any kind - we would not advertise, promote or engage with that particular employer and any employer registrations or login requests from employers within this category are rejected without notice.
+To avoid any potential indirect age discrimination claims, adverts can instead ask for demonstrable experience but a minimum or indeed maximum length of time should not be put on it.
 Adverts that are only open to those who have graduated within a specified time frame will not be advertised without notice.
 Adverts should be open to all qualified graduates regardless of when they graduated.

 Vacancies must not discriminate in any other way unless this reflects a requirement of the job.
 For more information, see the UK Government website.